 Teams will pitch to an expert panel of judges, followed by a Q&A, for the chance to win the £5000 Grand Prize.

-This will be a virtual final with the audience will include Imperial staff, students, alumni and external contacts in the wider ecosystem.
+This will be in front of a live audience including Imperial staff, students, alumni and external contacts in the wider ecosystem.

 POST PROGRAMME COACHING